Aleksises/Modules/README.md

 ### Testing Task 3
 * Run **Powershell** as **Administrator** and execute in ./logs **GenerateReport.ps1**.
 If a notification about changing policy appears you should enter **A**;
+* If problems appear when running script, you can copy all commands and run directly by **Powershell**
 * Open generated **Report.csv** file;